Loading...

 Banning deceptive marketing and advertising: The legislation prohibits PBMs from engaging in deceptive marketing and advertising practices.
 This protects consumers and pharmacies from misleading information that could influence their decisions regarding medications and pharmacy services.

-As state legislative sessions continue, more legislation will likely be proposed and passed.
+As state legislative sessions continue, more bills will likely be proposed and passed.
 In the meantime, having a PBM that supports full transparency and medication access is crucial.
 With audit-level reporting, Rightway sets a new standard in PBM transparency, ensuring that every dollar saved is returned to you and your teams.

 Uncover a new level of PBM transparency today with Rightway.
 Learn more here.

 Bills are long, dynamic, and far-reaching.
-This overview covers some of the current legislation as of July 10, 2024.
+This overview covers some of the current legislation as of June 2025.

 Read moreDive into Rightway’s 2023 year in review and explore how we’re ushering in the next era of pharmacy innovation.